-Watercourse Roads, Landings, Decking and Watercourse Protection Areas Operating Conditions Within Riparian Areas and Water Source Areas Where Operations are Approved Classification Bared Areas Watercourse Protection Preus Tree Felling Equipment Operation Class "A" Waterbodies Not permitted within 100m of high water mark.
+Watercourse Classification Roads, Landings, Decking and Bared Areas Watercourse Protection Areas Operating Conditions Within Riparian Areas and Water Source Areas Where Operations are Approved Classification Daicu Arcas Tree Felling Equipment Operation Class "A" Waterbodies Not permitted within 100 m of high water mark.
 Any existing roads may be maintained at present classification standards.
 Any proposed watercourse crossings within 2 km upstream must be specifically approved in the AOP.
-No disturbance or removal of timber within 100m of the high water mark; No duff disturbance of intermittent (min 10m vegetated buffer) or ephemeral drainages (minimum 5m vegetated buffer) within 2 km upstream of Class A waterbody.
-Not permitted without specific Alberta approval Not allowed without specific Alberta approval.
-Class "B" Waterbodies Not permitted within 60m of high water mark.
+No disturbance or removal of timber within 100 m of the high water mark; No duff disturbance of intermittent (min 10 m vegetated buffer) or ephemeral drainages (minimum 5 m vegetated buffer) within 2 km upstream of Class A waterbody.
+Not permitted without specific Alberta approval.
+Not allowed without specific Alberta approval.
+Class "B" Waterbodies Not permitted within 60 m of high water mark.
 Any existing roads may be maintained at present classification standards.
-Any watercourse crossings within 500m upstream must be specifically approved in the AOP.
-No disturbance or removal of timber within the appropriate riparian area specified by stream type unless specifically approved in the AOP; No duff disturbance of intermittent (minimum 10m vegetated buffer) or ephemeral drainages (minimum 5m vegetated buffer) within 500m upstream of Class B waterbody.
+Any watercourse crossings within 500 m upstream must be specifically approved in the AOP.
+No disturbance or removal of timber within the appropriate riparian area specified by stream type unless specifically approved in the AOP; No duff disturbance of intermittent (minimum 10 m vegetated buffer) or ephemeral drainages (minimum 5 m vegetated buffer) within 500 m upstream of Class B waterbody.
 Trees shall be felled so that they do not enter watercourse.
 Should slash or debris enter the watercourse immediate removal is required without a machine entering the watercourse.
-Where removal of timber within 60m is approved, no machinery is permitted within 30m of the high water mark.
-Large Permanent Not permitted within 100m of the high water mark or water source areas within the riparian management zone unless specifically approved in the AOP.
+Where removal of timber within 60 m is approved, no machinery is permitted within 30 m of the high water mark.
+Large Permanent Not permitted within 100 m of the high water mark or water source areas within the riparian management zone unless specifically approved in the AOP.
 No disturbance or removal of timber within 60m of high water mark unless specifically approved in the AOP.
 No removal of timber shall be approved within 10 m of the high water mark.
 Trees shall be felled so that they do not enter watercourse.
 Should slash or debris enter the watercourse immediate removal is required without a machine entering the watercourse.
-Where removal of timber within 60m is approved, no machinery is permitted within 20m of the high water mark; Small Permanent Not permitted within 30m of the high water mark or water source areas within the riparian management zone unless specifically approved in the AOP.
-No disturbance or removal of timber within 30m of high water mark unless specifically approved in the AOP.
+Where removal of timber within 60 m is approved, no machinery is permitted within 20 m of the high water mark; Where possible, topographical breaks shall be used as riparian area boundaries.
+Small Permanent Not permitted within 30 m of the high water mark or water source areas within the riparian management zone unless specifically approved in the AOP.
+No disturbance or removal of timber within 30 m of high water mark unless specifically approved in the AOP.
 No removal of timber shall be approved within 10 m of the high water mark.
 Trees shall be felled so that they do not enter watercourse.
 Should slash or debris enter the watercourse immediate removal is required without a machine entering the watercourse.
-Where removal of timber within 30m is approved, no machinery is permitted within 20m of the high water mark; Transitional Watercourse Not permitted within 30m of the high water mark or water source areas within the riparian management zone unless specifically approved in the AOP.
-Transitional streams: Unless otherwise approved in the AOP a buffer of treed vegetation will be left for 10m from the high water mark or to the top of the break in slope, which ever is further.
-Trees shall be felled so that they do not enter watercourse.
-Should slash or debris enter the watercourse immediate removal is required without a machine entering the watercourse.
-Where removal of timber within 30m is approved, no machinery is permitted within 10m of the high water mark;
+Where removal of timber within 30 m is approved, no machinery is permitted within 20 m of the high water mark.